 Who is affected:

-The promotion and placement restrictions apply to retail stores over 2,000 ft2 and their online equivalents, for medium and large businesses (50+ employees) in England.
+The promotion and placement restrictions apply to retail stores with a relevant floor area of more than 2,000 ft2 and their online equivalents, operated by medium and large businesses (50+ employees) in England.

-Businesses exempt from the restrictions include small businesses, schools and educational institutions, care homes, military establishments and the out of home sector (apart from where free refill restrictions apply, see below).
+Businesses exempt from these restrictions include small businesses, schools and other educational institutions, care homes, military establishments and the out of home sector (apart from where free refill restrictions apply, see below).

 The out of home sector:

-The out of home (OOH) sector is exempt from the promotion and placement restrictions, other than the restriction on free refills of sugar-sweetened beverages that are defined as HFSS using the Nutrient Profiling Model.
+The out of home (OOH) sector is generally exempt from the promotion and placement restrictions, apart from the restriction on free refills of sugar-sweetened beverages that are defined as HFSS (less healthy) using the Nutrient Profiling Model (see below).

-OOH businesses located within a retailer are not subject to the promotion and placement restrictions (apart from free refill restrictions) and do not count as part of the retailer’s relevant floor plan8.
+Examples of OOH businesses include cafes, coffee shops, fast food restaurants and contract catering businesses.
+OOH businesses located within a retailer are not subject to the promotion and placement restrictions (apart from where free refill restrictions apply) and do not count as part of the retailer’s relevant floor area.8

 Section 3 – Promotion and placement: which products are in scope?